Creighton Bluejays men's basketball: Eddie Sutton era (1970–1974)

 One of college basketball's legendary coaches, Eddie Sutton got his first Division I head coaching job at Creighton.
 Sutton left College of Southern Idaho in 1969 to coach at Creighton.
 It was with the Bluejays that he made his first coaching appearance in the NCAA tournament in 1974.
 With a patient passing offense, he led the Bluejays to an 82–50 mark between 1969 and 1974.

 Sutton's career coincided with the apex of the Travelin’ Jays Era.
 Red McManus coined the phrase "border to border and coast to coast" in 1959 when he began the Travelin’ Jays era, but it was under Eddie Sutton that the philosophy really bore fruit and gained the Jays national recognition.
 During his last three years at Creighton, the Bluejays played in 36 cities and 20 states, logged more than 65,000 miles in the air, made a South American jaunt (entertaining the Chile national team at home in exchange), and visited Hawaii.
 Sutton was a Tulsa native, and in 1974 a bidding war commenced between Oral Roberts, Duke, and Arkansas for Sutton's services.
 Arkansas won the battle, announcing Sutton as their new head coach on March 27, 1974.

-Over an illustrious 37 year coaching career, Sutton compiled an 804–328 record, putting him eighth on the all-time Division I wins list.
+Over a 37 year coaching career, Sutton compiled an 804–328 record, putting him eighth on the all-time Division I wins list.
 He became the first coach to lead four schools to the NCAA Tournament, taking Creighton, Arkansas, Kentucky, and Oklahoma State.